simonc/business_pipeline/README.md

 [![Build Status](https://travis-ci.org/simonc/business_pipeline.svg?branch=master)](https://travis-ci.org/simonc/business_pipeline)

+## Deprecated

+This gem is no longer active and the recommended alternative is [dry-transactions](https://dry-rb.org/gems/dry-transaction).

 # BusinessPipeline

 BusinessPipeline (BP) aim is to help organize your app's logic in a generic way.
 You define business bricks that you can then plug together to build more eveolved pipelines.